Fiat's UK-style revival plan faces Italian hurdles

 Neither brand needs the restoration job that brought Mini and Jaguar back from nationalisation and near-death after UK auto production bottomed out below 900,000 vehicles in 1982.

-But Fiat will still have to invest many more billions to revive Alfa, turn Maserati into a higher-volume marquee and boost the global renown of both brands.
+But Fiat will still have to invest many more billions to revive Alfa, turn Maserati into a higher-volume marque and boost the global renown of both brands.

 "I just wonder if it has the money to really drive a strong interior build-out of Maserati and Alfa," said Arndt Ellinghorst, a London-based analyst at ISI Group.